McTominay & Armstrong return for Scots

 Last updated on .From the section Scotland

-Midfielders Scott McTominay and Stuart Armstrong return to the Scotland squad for next month's crucial World Cup qualifying double-header against Israel and Faroe Islands.
+Midfielders Scott McTominay and Stuart Armstrong return to the Scotland squad for next month's crucial World Cup qualifiers against Israel and Faroe Islands.

 Rangers goalkeeper Jon McLaughlin is also back, replacing St Johnstone's Zander Clark.